Groodian/HomeMission/README.md

 ## [homemission.net](https://homemission.net)

-You can join the test home with this [invitation link](https://homemission.net/join?code=ABCDEF) or the invitation code ABCDEF. <!-- TODO -->
+You can join the test home with this [invitation link](https://homemission.net/join?code=CHQWIH) or the invitation code CHQWIH.

 ## Concept